 Depending on the nature of the property the structural works required to open the kitchen into the other rooms of the house can be expensive and complicated to undertake.
 Some older properties are simply not suitable.
 And much depends on the actual layout of the building.
 However there are simpler alternatives which are explored in the next section.

 Connecting with the outdoors through large windows also presents a way of achieving the open kitchen concept.
-Especially if there are patio doors with an outdoor dining area or garden made accessible directly.
+Especially if there are patio doors with an outdoor dining terrace or garden made directly accessible.
+Bi-folding glass doors or sliding doors can create the inside/outside feel which can bring the garden inside when weather permitting.
 The kitchen benefits from additional natural day light as well as the feeling of extra space.
+And the smells of a freshly cut lawn or blooming flowers are the ideal aperitif.

 Another option for anyone who wants to hedge their bets and keep the kitchen as a separate room but achieve the effect of the open plan kitchen is to use glass doors or sliding doors.
-Folding double doors with glass panels can be opened or closed but maintain a constant visual connection between living and kitchen areas.
-Sliding doors are another way of connecting these spaces
+These are the ideal way to connect with a dining room or living room.
+Folding double doors or sliding partitions with glass panels can be opened or closed but maintain a constant visual connection between living and kitchen areas.
+This addresses the problems of steam, condensation and kitchen odours as the different areas can be separated when the actual cooking is taking place.

-Another option when considering an open plan or separate kitchen is the modular type kitchen.
+Another option when considering an open plan or separate kitchen is the modular type or hidden kitchen.
 A modular kitchen treats the elements as separate pieces, some of which can be moved around.
-Unlike a fitted kitchen the elements can be free from the walls.
-A kitchen island is often an integral part of the modular kitchen.
+Unlike a fitted kitchen the elements can be free from the walls and are considered as elements of furniture.
+While a hidden kitchen can be a fully functional kitchen that is closed off when not in use by folding or sliding panels.
+A kitchen island is often an integral part of the modular or hidden kitchen.
 An important consideration is the drainage if a sink or dishwasher is included within the island.